django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 - **Never** type on someone else's laptop.
 Type on yours & show them; then, let them type on theirs.
 * When you discover a peer doesn't know something, _don't_ say "Wow, I can't believe you don't know that!"
 Just let them learn.
 * When correcting someone, make sure it's useful.
-"Now is better than never, but sometimes, although never is often better than **right now**."
+"Now is better than never, although never is often better than **right now**."
 * If you offer to help someone, _truly engage_.
-(By contrast, if you overhear something wrong and say the fix from across the room, you might have actually misheard, and your remark might actually be off-topic.)
+(Don't just shout a fix from across the room)
 * Respect people, and their questions, independent of their background, apparent ethnicity, gender, etc.

 Reference: [The Recurse Center User's Manual](https://www.recurse.com/manual)